 We encourage our students to become independent thinkers and learners.
 For some students there are aspects of learning they find challenging.
 At St Mary MacKillop College we have a Learning Support team which works with classroom teachers in supporting these students with their learning needs.
-We also offer programs such as Quicksmart Maths, Making a Difference Literacy and The Listening Program that allow students with areas of need to develop their skills.
+We also offer intervention programs that allow students with areas of need to develop their skills.